nbcommunication/PageimageSource/README.md

 Because the variation is small - 300px wide - the `srcset` only returns the source image variation at the lowest set width (480w).
 If the source image was > 1000px wide, there would be a variation at both 480w and 960w.

+## Compatibility

+Please note that this module is not fully compatible with [`DelayedImageVariations`](https://processwire.com/modules/delayed-image-variations), leading to unexpected behaviour with the generation of variations.
+It has also not been tested with other modules that extend ProcessWire's image functionality, so should be used with caution (and careful testing) if combined with any of these.

 ## PageimageSrcset

 This module is built upon work done for [`PageimageSrcset`](https://github.com/nbcommunication/PageimageSrcset), which can be considered a first iteration of this module, and is now deprecated.